I recently attended my first Leadership Summit sponsored by Willow Creek via satellite feed. The theme was, “Lead Where You Are.” Like

 It will be my task over the next several blogs to highlight some of the speakers and what the topics they addressed mean to the church.
 So let’s put on our climbing gear and start to head up the mountain.

 Philosophically, we need to act quickly and decisively.
 We need to be the church no matter what -- an Acts 2 church!
 The question is -- do we still believe that the local church is the answer, no matter what the times are?
 We need to be confident that He will teach us lessons we will never forget during these sea squall times.
 There is nothing like the local church when the local church is working right!
-How is you
+How is your church doing philosophically?

 On to the last lesson, which deals with the personal level, we need a replenishment strategy in place.
 Don’t get to the place in which you are doing God’s work but it is destroying God’s work in you!
 We need to reinvent a replenishment strategy for the new reality.
 Fi